 Here is what the data look like in the datasheet.
 Note that the analysis does not use the subject’s ID number.

-Here’s the deciding characteristic for choosing between an independent samples t test and a paired t test.
+Here’s the deciding characteristic for when you should use paired t tests versus an independent samples t test.
 Does it make sense to assess the difference within a row?
 In other words, does each row correspond to one person or item?
+Are the samples paired with each other?

 For our dataset, each row in the dataset contains the same subject in the two measurement columns.
 Consequently, it makes sense to find the difference between the pairs of values.
-Each paired difference represents how much a subject’s score changed after the training program.
+Because we have paired samples, each difference in a row represents how much a subject’s score changed after the training program.
 The paired t-test is the correct choice.

 Conversely, if each row had contained different subjects, it would not make sense to subtract them.
 The change between the pretest for one subject and the posttest for another does not provide meaningful information.
 In that case, we’d need to perform an independent samples t test.